xformerfhs/ngramcounter/README.md

 However, there are a few exceptions to this rule.
 The encoding is known if a file begins with a "[byte-order mark](https://en.wikipedia.org/wiki/Byte_order_mark)".
-There exist three known byte-order marks, namely for `UTF-8`, `UTF-16BE` and `UTF-16LE`.
+There are three known byte-order marks, namely for `UTF-8`, `UTF-16BE` and `UTF-16LE`.
 A byte-order mark is not mandatory for files encoded in one of those encodings.
 It may or may not be present.
 If it is present, the encoding is known.
-The program uses the encoding of the byte-order mark, if the file begins with one.
+The program uses the encoding of the byte-order mark if the file begins with one.

 ### Output